git-ecosystem/git-credential-manager/docs/configuration.md

 Additionally, GCM respects several GCM-specific [environment variables](environment.md) **which take precedence over configuration options**.
 System administrators may also configure [default values](enterprise-config.md) for many settings used by GCM.

 GCM will only be used by Git if it is installed and configured.
-Use `git config --global credential.helper manager-core` to assign GCM as your credential helper.
+Use `git config --global credential.helper manager` to assign GCM as your credential helper.
 Use `git config credential.helper` to see the current configuration.

 **Example:**